shil-me/shil-me-frontend-takehome/README.md

 - **Obsession:** Everyone in the Shil.me Team is striving for perfection.
 There's a way to finish all of these tasks in a minimal way, and a way to ✨finish✨ these tasks in a way that's over and beyond.
 We wanna see that special something.

 ## Tasks
-The project consists of three tasks ranging at three different difficulty levels.
+The project consists of three tasks at two different difficulty levels.

 ### Task 1: Programmatic component creation [INTERMEDIATE]
 ⚡️ !sudo make ui